AlexanderKaluzhny/instanotifier/README.rst

 * Modular architecture
 * RssFetcher → RssParser → RssNotification model → Email publisher
 * FeedSource settings application
-* Using of FeedSource instance data in the RssFetcher and Email publisher
-* Celery tasks with the hardcoded schedule to run the fetching.
+* Celery tasks with the hardcoded schedule to run the fetching
 * Integration with Mailgun (out of box from the cookiecutter project template)
 * REST API for listing, rating, searching, filtering of stored entries
 * UI for listing of saved RssNotifications.
 Allows rating of items, searching, filtering by date